 Blonde hair almost always requires a purple shampoo to keep the color bright instead of brassy.
-It is a product that has been known for its toning properties on hair that has been lightened.
-In addition, purple pigment naturally tones down any bright yellow or oranges in your highlights.
+It has been known for its toning properties on hair that has been lightened.
+Purple pigment naturally tones down any bright yellow or orange in your highlights.

 Try using purple shampoo or conditioner on your hair once or twice a week until you start to see the highlight color you want.

 You can find purple shampoo at Ulta.
-We recommend Redken Color Extend Blondage Color Depositing Purple Shampoo.
+We love the Redken Color Extend Blondage Color Depositing Purple Shampoo.